shifs999/VoxCal/README.md

 # *`VoxCal`* - Voice to Calendar Application

 *`VoxCal`* is a modern web application that lets users speak naturally to create calendar events.
 It features live speech-to-text, natural language event parsing (including durations and sequential timing), and a nice, accessible UI.
-Users can add single events directly to Google Calendar or download multiple events as a `.ics` file for import into any calendar app.
+Users can add single events <ins>*directly*</ins> to Google Calendar or download multiple events as a `.ics` file for import into any calendar app.
+Users can also scan the QR code for accessing the service through their smartphones.

-[Deployed link](https://voxcal.onrender.com/) :-   Try it out! (the project is currently in testing phase still needs some improvements to handle some edge cases, I'll be working on better model integration and core logic for better performance)
+[Deployed link](https://voxcal.onrender.com/) :-   Try it out!
+(The project is currently in testing phase and still needs some improvements to handle some edge cases, I'll be working on better model integration and core logic for better performance)

 ---

 ## Features

 - **Live Voice Recognition**: Speak your events naturally using your browser's microphone.
 - **Smart Event Parsing**: Extracts event names, times, dates, and durations from natural language.
+Implemented from scratch for better self understanding of core concepts of parsing.
 - **Google Calendar Integration**: Add single events directly to your Google Calendar.
 - **ICS File Download**: Download multiple events as a `.ics` file for easy import.
 - **Mobile Friendly**: Responsive design and QR code for easy mobile access.
 - **No API Key Required**: All speech recognition is handled in-browser for privacy and zero cost but then efficient STT conversion is the part where we have compromised at in this case.

----

-## Tech Stack

-- **Backend**: Python 3, Flask, Flask-CORS, icalendar, dateparser
-- **Frontend**: HTML5, CSS3, JavaScript (Web Speech API)
+- **Tech Stack**:  Python 3, Flask, Flask-CORS, icalendar, dateparser, HTML5, CSS3, JavaScript (Web Speech API)
-- **Calendar**: iCalendar format (`.ics` files)

 ---

 ## Dependencies